 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-A.3.1.
-Does the project design engineering reflect current good practices? /1/ DR The installation of anaerobic digesters aim to treat the manure under controlled conditions as well as to capture and burn the methane generated by the decay of swine manure from the farms.
-The facility drains the overflow with lower organic content to the existing open lagoon, which stores the effluents.
+Final Concl. conditions and capture and burn the methane generated by the decay of swine manure from the farms.
+The facility drains the overflow, with lower organic matter content, to the existing open lagoon, which stores the effluents.
 Effluents are normally used for crop irrigation.
-The project will burn the biogas on initial approach, but in favorable conditions of farms in the future, they could also generate electricity for own consumption as paragraph 8 of AMS-III.D version 14 but however it is not clear if the project will claim CERs from this electricity.
-CL-2 OK A.3.2.
-Does the project use state of the art technology or would the technology result in a significantly better performance than any commonly used technologies in the host country? /1/ DR The implementation of biodigester instead of open lagoon need special skills with respect to design of the facility and operation and maintenance of flare and operation control (pressure, temperature, flow etc).
+The project will flare the biogas, but in case of favorable conditions at the farms in the future, the biogas may be utilized to also generate electricity for own consumption as paragraph 8 of AMS-III.D Version 14.
+However it is not clear if the project will claim CERs from this electricity.
+A.3.2.
+Does the project use state of the art technology or would the technology result in a significantly better performance than any commonly used technologies in the host country? /1/ DR The implementation of biodigester instead of open lagoon needs special skills with respect to design of the facility and operation and maintenance of flare and operation control (pressure, temperature, flow etc).
 This skill is not common for swine farm managers and need support of external technicians.
 The project uses current available technology in the country for methane capture and destruction, however it is possible some farms want to invest to implement an electric generator to produce electricity to own consume.
-With regards to the electricity generation, the content of H 2 S on biogas arouses severe corrosion on equipment, OK
+With this regards to the electricity generation, the content of H_2S on biogas arouses severe corrosion on equipment, which needs the installation of specific filter and routine maintenance in order to assure ОК